 With just 12 tents, this resort feels ultra-exclusive and you have the bush almost to yourself.
-Cool down in the beautiful 12-metre long infinity-edged swimming pool between game drives and then star gaze until late into the night at this gorgeous property.
+Cool down in the beautiful 12-meter long infinity-edged swimming pool between game drives and then stargaze until late into the night at this gorgeous property.

 4. Neptune Ngorongoro Luxury Lodge